All Episodes

 When the parish priest asked to meet with her, she thought it was to say thanks.

-Instead, she was told to quit the sales job with a company known as Pure Romance, or she would lose her position in the church.
+Instead, she was told to quit the sales job with a company known as Pure Romance or she would lose her position in the church.

-Pure Romance, Loveland, Ohio, $60 million a year business sells spa products and sex toys uh at home parties attended by women.
+Pure Romance, Loveland, Ohio, $60 million a year business sells spa products and sex toys at home parties attended by women.

 It has 15,000 consultants.